greglan/greglan.github.io/pages/security/reversing/upx.md

 ## UPX algorithm
 ### Packing
-* Creates `UPX0, UPX1` and `UPX2` sections.
-Good indicator that the file is packed with UPX
+* Creates `UPX0, UPX1` and `UPX2` sections
+* Very few imports
-* Very few imports: good indicator that the file is packed
+* Previous points: good indicators that the file is packed

 ### Unpacking
 * Execution start at the new EP